-The 50HC unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or a Premier-Link[TM] controller (available as factory-installed option or as field-installed accessory, for use on a Carrier Comfort Network[®] or as a stand alone control) or the RTU Open controller for Building Management Systems using non-CCN protocols (RTU Open controller is available as a factory-installed option only).
+The 48TC unit requires an external temperature control device.
+This device can be a thermostat (field-supplied) or a Premier-LinkTM controller (available as factory-installed option or as field-installed accessory, for use on a Carrier Comfort Network[®] or as a stand alone control) or the RTU Open for Building Management Systems using non-CCN protocols (RTU Open is available as a factory-installed option only).